Ali Manikfan: Shipbuilder

 In 1981 Ali Manikfan was given the responsibility of making a reconstruction of an ancient Arab trading ship, the Sohar, by Irish adventurer Tim Severin.
-He went to Oman to direct the team of carpenters.
+He went to Oman to direct a team of carpenters.
 The ship, named after the city of Sohar in Oman, was completely hand-made, using traditional boat-building techniques, and no metal was used in its construction.
 It took one year to build the 27-metre-long ship, and four tons of coir were needed to sew the planks of its hull, in the same way that ancient Maldivians had built ships.
 Tim Severin traveled 9,600 km from Oman to China by this ship.
 Severin described his eight-month-long journey in a book, The Sindbad Voyage.
 The Sohar is now displayed at a Museum in Oman.

 Calendar

-Ali Manikfan has claimed to have designed a lunar calendar based on the new moon times published by Fred Espenak who calculated the new moon times based on Astronomical Algorithms of Jean Meeus.
+Ali Manikfan has claimed to have designed a lunar calendar based on the new moon times published by Fred Espenak who calculated the new moon times based on the Astronomical Algorithms of Jean Meeus.
 However the same calendar was used in Saudi Arabia from 1972 to 1999.
 He recommended Muslims all over the world to follow his lunar calendar.